 The Hall of Fame pays homage to the longstanding tradition held previously by Adaptive Sports USA and Disabled Sports USA in honoring contributions made in both summer and winter sports.
 A total of four (4) individuals will be inducted into the Hall of Fame annually, including two athletes (one summer and one winter) and two contributors (one summer and one winter).

-Award recipients for summer sports are announced at the Move United Junior Nationals event, which takes place every summer in rotating locations.
+Award recipients for summer sports are announced at The Hartford Nationals conducted by Move United, which takes place every summer in rotating locations across the country.
 Award recipients for winter sports will be announced at The Hartford Ski Spectacular, an event held in Breckenridge, Colorado each December.

 Complete the Adaptive Sports Hall of Fame Award Form and submit your nomination.
 Nominations are accepted on a rolling basis.
-However, nominations must be received by May 15 for summer sports and September 3o for winter sports to be considered for the 2022 Awards.
+However, nominations must be received by May 15 for summer sports and September 15 for winter sports.

 A selection committee will review all nominees and present their decision to the Move United Board of Directors for ratification.
 The award recipient and nominator will be notified prior to the award presentation.
 A grant of $1,000 will be awarded to the member organization affiliated with the person who nominated the award winner.
 For questions, please contact sbutcher@moveunitedsport.org.